 Application: tips for administering eye ointment

 Eye ointments are administered to the eye to treat different diseases.
 Alongside bacterial infections, they are also used for injuries, allergic reactions as well as symptoms of dry eyes.
 Because of their viscous consistency, ointments stay in the eye for longer and therefore are more recommended for use before going to bed.
-Possible symptoms in the morning when opening the eyes, such as crusty eyes, can, for example, be relieved with a dose of VitA-POS® the evening before.

 In order to use the eye ointment correctly, please follow the instructions on the patient information leaflet.
 If you should have problems in administering, ask another person or your doctor for help.
 A parent or a doctor should always apply ointments to children.
 If you are applying the ointment without medical help, please make note of the following tips:

 - Wash your hands thoroughly with soap and water before applying the eye ointment.

 - If ointment residue or surplus remains stuck on the eye, please remove this beforehand with lukewarm water.
 Incrustations on the eyelashes can be softened before removal.